 Baltimore Orioles Odds

 Check the current odds on the Baltimore Orioles below.
-Find the best betting odds on the next Orioles game and Baltimore’s odds to win the World Series.
-You’ll even find info on specific player props, like Cedric Mullins MVP odds.
-Click any odds to go right to the sportsbook, create an account and start betting.
+Find the best betting odds on the next Orioles game along with team and player props.
+Click any odds to go right to the sportsbook, create an account, and start betting.

-Beyond the standard run line, moneyline and totals bets, plenty of Maryland bettors enjoy the excitement of team and player props, where they can bet on individual aspects of the game rather than just the final outcome.
+Beyond those standard betting options, plenty of Maryland bettors enjoy the excitement of betting on team and player props.
+With props you can bet on individual aspects of the game rather than just the final outcome.

 Team props, for example, could be bets on: